arniebradfo/Ajax-Boilerplate-Wordpress-Theme/readme.md

         * delete the last top level comment if returning a new top level comment? - if there is a second page of comments.
         * comment reply was borked
 - CSS:
-    + add a css framework for animating content in an out
     + add progress bar
 - TEST:
     + Test it with google analytics - use ga plugin?